Edictum

 )

-Type mismatches become denials.
-The _PolicyError sentinel in the evaluator has __bool__ returning True, so any type mismatch or comparison error triggers the contract rather than silently passing:
+Type mismatches become blocks.
+The _PolicyError sentinel in the evaluator has __bool__ returning True, so any type mismatch or comparison error triggers the rule rather than silently passing:

 # yaml_engine/evaluator.py